NelsonGomesNeto/Competitive-Programming/Algorithms and Data Structures/README.md

   * [QTREE3](https://www.spoj.com/OI/problems/QTREE3/) (You will have to submit somewhere else, but try it, it's a different mindblowing way to use HLD)
   * [Árvore Colorida](https://neps.academy/problem/777) (Very interesting HLD problem, bitmask ftw)
   * [Water Tree](https://codeforces.com/contest/343/problem/D) (MIND BLOWING HLD problem, you can do without subtree query and update; but to learn that is marvelous)
+  * [Pairs of Paths](https://codeforces.com/contest/1486/problem/F) (AWESOME HLD problem, it's possible to do without HLD, but it's interesting to use HLD with values on edges)

 # Graph
 ## Shortest Path, MST, Traversal, Topological Sort, ...